Netanyahu Calls For New Golan Heights Settlement Named After Trump For His ‘Historic Decision’

 — Reuters Top News (@Reuters) April 23, 2019

-Trump made the recognition as Netanyahu was in the midst of a re-election battle that he went on to win.
-The Syrian government called Trump’s move “irresponsible” and suggested that it created a threat to international peace.
+Trump made this declaration just as Netanyahu was in the midst of a re-election battle — one that he went on to win.
+The Syrian government called Trump’s move “irresponsible,” and suggested that it created a threat to international peace.
 Not only that, but Iran’s foreign ministry said that the move would push the region into further instability.

-While Israel annexed Golan Heights in 1981, this move went unrecognized by most of the international community.
+While Israel annexed the Golan Heights in 1981, the move went unrecognized by most of the international community.
 The 700-square-mile area overlooks the Jordan Rift Valley, which is home to 47,000 people — most of whom are not Israeli.

-As The Inquisitr reported, Representative Alexandria Ocasio-Cortez criticized Netanyahu earlier this month and compared him to Trump.
-She suggested that the Israel PM is part of a rise of authoritarianism taking place across the world.
+As The Inquisitr reported, Representative Alexandria Ocasio-Cortez criticized Netanyahu earlier this month, and compared him to Trump.
+She suggested that the Israeli prime minister is part of a rise of authoritarianism taking place across the world.

-In regards to Netanyahu’s announced his plans to annex Jewish settlements on the West Bank — an area the Palestinians hope to establish as their state — Ocasio-Cortez said that U.S. policy must change its treatment of Israel.
-As of now, Trump and his White House are viewed as largely pro-Israel by pro-Palestinian activists.
+In regards to Netanyahu’s announced plans to annex Jewish settlements in the West Bank — an area the Palestinians hope to establish as their state — Ocasio-Cortez said that U.S. policy must change in terms of its treatment of Israel.
+As of now, Trump and his White House are viewed as being largely pro-Israel by pro-Palestinian activists.